mdbassit/Coloris/README.md

   //  * mixed: outputs #RRGGBB when alpha is 1; otherwise rgba(R, G, B, A).
   format: 'hex',

+  // Set to true to enable format toggle buttons in the color picker dialog.
+  // This will also force the format (above) to auto.
+  formatToggle: true,

   // Enable or disable alpha support.
   // When disabled, it will strip the alpha value from the existing color value in all formats.
   alpha: true,